-As the companion site to our resource book, this collection includes maps, images, timelines, and text that draw students into a deeper study of East Asia during World War II.
+The online companion to our Nanjing Atrocities book includes maps, images, timelines, and readings for students to gain a deeper understanding of East Asia during World War II.

 Three testimonies from survivors of the Nanjing Atrocities are included here.
 They are only three of many and each has been translated from Mandarin Chinese.
 All include memories of extreme acts of violence and trauma.
 Gender violence is prominent in each testimony and great care and sensitivity should be considered in any use with students.